lily-aung/Time-series-classification-using-a-modified-LSTM-approach-from-accelerometer-based-data/README.md

 # Results:
 Performance of our modified model was found to be better than six state-of-the-art GED algorithms, with a median F1 score of 0.98 for Heel Strikes and 0.98 for Toe Offs in the scenario of steady walking in an indoor environment, and a median F1 score of 0.94 for Heel Strikes and 0.68 for Toe-offs in the scenario of walking and running in an outdoor environment.
 Significance: This paper highlights the potential of the single proposed model to be an alternative to the six GED models in gait detection under various conditions.

+# Acknowledgment:
+We would like to thank Siddhartha Khandelwal of Halmstad University for sharing the MAREA gait database that is used in our experiments.